seltzer1717/just-maven-clojurescript-archetype/README.md

 [INFO] --- maven-archetype-plugin:3.0.1:generate (default-cli) @ standalone-pom ---
 [INFO] Generating project in Interactive mode
 [INFO] Archetype repository not defined.
 Using the one from [cloud.seltzer1717.clojure:just-maven-clojurescript-archetype:0.2-RELEASE] found in catalog local
-Define value for property 'groupId': com.example.foo Define value for property 'artifactId': cranberry-fizzy-juice Define value for property 'version' 1.0-SNAPSHOT: :
+Define value for property 'groupId': com.example.fwap Define value for property 'artifactId': cranberry-fizzy-juice Define value for property 'version' 1.0-SNAPSHOT: :
-Define value for property 'package' com.example.foo: :
+Define value for property 'package' com.example.fwap: :
 [INFO] Using property: clojure-version = 1.10.2
 [INFO] Using property: clojurescript-version = 1.10.914
 [INFO] Using property: commons-codec-version = 1.15